 If you're a carer

 A mental health problem combined with other medical problems can be complicated.
-If you’re caring for someone, make sure:
+If you’re caring for someone:

-- the person you're caring for is taking all their medication and any other prescribed treatments, and doesn’t neglect their physical health
+- make sure they're taking all their medication and any other prescribed treatments, and looking after their physical health

 - encourage them to talk about their feelings and seek help.
 Make sure any treatment they get for their mental health is part of a care plan that considers all their needs

-- that you’re both getting the support you’re entitled to – call our Helpline to arrange a free benefits check, and for advice and information.
+- make sure you’re both getting the support you’re entitled to – call our Helpline to arrange a free benefits check, and for advice and information.

 Carers UK has a forum for people to talk about caring for someone with mental health problems.
-You can also find out about the practical, emotional and financial support available to help you in your caring role on our Support for carers pages.
+You can also find out about the support available to help you in your caring role on our Support for carers web pages.

 Take care of yourself

-Looking after someone else can be taxing and it can be especially difficult if you’ve experienced a mental health problem or feel vulnerable yourself.
-You can only support your friend or relative if you are feeling well enough, so make sure you're taking care of your own health as well.
+Looking after someone else can be stressful, especially if you’re feeling vulnerable yourself.
+You can only support your friend or relative if you’re feeling well enough, so make sure you're taking care of your own health as well.